JORD100 Soil Science

 Learning outcome

-- Understand and use the basic soil science terminology and definitions related to soil-forming factors and processes.
+- use and understand basic soil terminology and definitions related to soil-forming factors and processes.

 - interpret horizon designations used in soil profile descriptions

-- perform simple calculations describing important soil physical and soil chemical properties
+- perform simple calculations that describe important soil physical and soil chemical properties

-- perform field tests for determining soil texture and visual assessment of soil structure.
+- perform a field assessment of soil texture and a field assessment of soil structure.

 Learning activities